ipwnosx/docs-1/content/rancher/v2.x/en/pipelines/_index.md

 - Run unit tests.
 - Run regression tests.

->**Notes:**
->
->- Pipelines improved in Rancher v2.1.
-Therefore, if you configured pipelines while using v2.0.x, you'll have to reconfigure them after upgrading to v2.1.
->- Still using v2.0.x?
-See the pipeline documentation for [previous versions]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/pipelines/docs-for-v2.0.x).
->- Rancher's pipeline provides a simple CI/CD experience, but it does not offer the full power and flexibility of and is not a replacement of enterprise-grade Jenkins or other CI tools your team uses.
+>**Note: Rancher's pipeline provides a simple CI/CD experience, but it does not offer the full power and flexibility of and is not a replacement of enterprise-grade Jenkins or other CI tools your team uses.

 This section covers the following topics: